AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

    ![External accounts](assets/external-accounts.png)

 1. Locate the external AEM account.
-By default it will have the values:
+By default it has the values:

    * **Type** - AEM
    * **Label** - AEM Instance